Skip to main content

 • recipe: reproducible baseline methods under qitos.recipes.*

-That split is what lets starter benchmarks, real benchmark adapters, and reusable baselines coexist without leaking into examples/.
+This split lets starter benchmarks, real benchmark adapters, and reusable baselines coexist without leaking into examples/.

 Why this matters